GabeScott/standard-works-vault/General Conference/2010 April - A Word at Closing.md

 My counsel for all of us is to look to the lighthouse of the Lord.
 There is no fog so dense, no night so dark, no gale so strong, no mariner so lost but what its beacon light can rescue.
 It beckons through the storms of life.
 The lighthouse of the Lord sends forth signals readily recognized and never failing.

-I love the words found in Psalms: “The Lord is my rock, and my fortress, and my deliverer; my God, my strength, in whom I will trust; ...
-I will call upon the Lord ... so [I shall] be saved from mine enemies.”3
+I love the words found in Psalms: “The Lord is my rock, and my fortress, and my deliverer; my God, my strength, in whom I will trust; … I will call upon the Lord … so \[I shall\] be saved from mine enemies.”[^3]

 The Lord loves us, my brothers and sisters, and will bless us as we call upon Him.